philipyoo/backbeat/docs/lifecycle.md

 Those calls essentially manage bucket attributes related to lifecycle behavior, which are stored as part of bucket metadata.

+#### Transition Policies support in CloudServer

+Transition policies rely on the *preferred read location* for an object.

+We introduce an optional per-object *preferred read location*.
+If set, it is used to determine which location to read the object from on a GET request.
+It overrides the *preferred read location* defined in the bucket replication configuration (if any).

+The attribute may be present in the `replicationInfo` section of object metadata, as a `"preferred": "<location>"` property, where `<location>` is one of the replication targets listed in `replicationInfo` that should be in `COMPLETED` state in order to make the object readable without specifying a location header in the GET request.

 ### Queue Populator